Our school contacts are:

 How accessible is the school environment?

 The school is always looking at ways to improve the school environment by making it more accessible to pupils, parents and visitors.
 This allows pupils to become more independent.
 We have sloped access into the school buildings, accessible toilet facilities and have soft touch taps in classrooms and children’s toilets.
-Pupils have access to individual laptops enabling greater access to their learning.
+In some cases, we can provide pupils access to individual laptops enabling greater access to their learning.
 There is sloped access to the playground.
 Two disabled parking spaces are available at the front of the Upper School building and the main entrance doors open automatically.

 How will the school support my child in starting school and moving on?